briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

 (ORC 2903.06)

-7. _(g)_ The court imposing a sentence upon an offender for any violation of this section also shall impose a suspension of the offender’s driver’s license, commercial driver’s license, temporary instruction permit, probationary license, or nonresident operating privilege from the range specified in division (B) of Ohio R.C.
+7. _(g)_ The court imposing a sentence upon an offender for any violation of this section also shall impose a suspension of the offender's driver's license, commercial driver's license, temporary instruction permit, probationary license, or nonresident operating privilege from the range specified in division (B) of Ohio R.C.
 4510.02 that is equivalent in length to the suspension required for a violation of Ohio R.C.
 2903.06 or division (A) or (B) of Ohio R.C.
 4511.19 under